 There are two Business Class cabins on the SWISS A330 aircraft – the first is directly behind the SWISS First cabin and contains rows 4 and 5.
 This Business Class cabin is very private.
 If you want to sit here, select seats in row 4 because the two Business Class lavatories and the galley are behind row 5.
 The second Business Class cabin includes rows 6 to 14.

 The seats are configured as either 1x2x1 or 2x2x1, depending on the row.
 If you want to sit alone, select seats are 4A, 6A, 8A, 10A, and 12A – these are the most private and have a large armrest on either side of the seat.

 There is a bottle of water, blanket, large pillow, and amenity kit at each seat.
-Plus noise canceling headphones for use with the Inflight Entertainment System, a coat hook, coat hanger, power outlet, and headphone jack.
+Plus noise cancelling headphones for use with the Inflight Entertainment System, a coat hook, coat hanger, power outlet, and headphone jack.

 Inflight Dining and Drinks

 Shortly after boarding, flight attendants offer passengers in SWISS Business Class a welcome drink of either still water, orange juice, or Champagne.

 On flights departing from Zurich, SWISS Business Class passengers can select items from the Taste of Switzerland menu.